Viswas-Programs/ParodyWindows11/README.md

 Step1: Download the windows 11 file

-Step2: Download EVERYTHING in programfiles directory to a local directory called "ProgramFiles" without the quotes.

-Step3: Download All the icons in Icons folder to a local directory inside of ProgramFiles directory called "Icons" (w/o quotes)
+Step2: Download the ProgramFiles zip file and extract that thing into the environment.

-Step4: make a new file "accConfiguration.conf" (yes the file type is .conf) and give your username in first line and password in second line.
+Step3: make a new file "accConfiguration.conf" (yes the file type is .conf) and give your username in first line and password in second line.

 Now the directory structure should look similar to this